Doug is an active trader of stocks, bonds, and commodities, as well as an experienced non-fiction writer.

-After a landslide victory again Jimmy Carter, in 1981, Ronald Reagan became the 40th President of the United States.
+After a landslide victory against Jimmy Carter in 1981, Ronald Reagan became the 40th president of the United States.
 Included under the term of Reagan Revolution, Reagan’s presidency was marked by policies on individual freedom, changes in the economy, military expansion, and foreign policies that put to an end the Cold War.
 Reagan was praised for bringing an air of invigoration and freshness to the U.S. economy and morale and for his success in reducing people’s reliance upon government.

-Shortly after his inaugural address as president elect, Reagan and a few members of his staff were victims of an assassination attempt by a deranged young man named John Hinckley Jr. They were struck by gunfire in front of a hotel in Washington and Reagan, severely hurt, underwent surgery.
+Shortly after his inaugural address as president-elect, Reagan and a few members of his staff were victims of an assassination attempt by a deranged young man named John Hinckley, Jr. They were struck by gunfire in front of a hotel in Washington and Reagan, severely hurt, underwent surgery.
 A month later, he was released from the hospital.
-The incident influenced positively his public image.
+The incident influenced his public image positively.